sean9999/go-flargs/README.md

 cmd.Run(conf)
 ```

 This might look pretty verbose for a simple CLI.
 But we now have a hermetic app that can be easily tested.
 It can grow in complexity without extra overhead.
-We've added all the _necessary_ complexity already.
 To test, we might do this:

 ```go
 func TestNewCommand_hello(t *testing.T) {